Grimshady1990/admin-dashboard/assets/notes/PLAN.md

 Now everything is in place its time to size and align everything, but before we do that its would be a good idea to choose a font as different fonts come in different sizes.

+I've settled on roboto slab as the font, now I can get to work positioning and sizing all the elements